Purchase Things You May Find Hidden In My Ear here.

 "Mosab Abu Toha is an astonishingly gifted young poet from Gaza, almost a seer with his eloquent lyrical vernacular, his visions of life, continuity, time, possibility, and beauty.
 His poems break my heart and awaken it, at the same time.
 I feel I have been waiting for his work all my life."

--Naomi Shihab Nye, author of The Tiny Journalist
+-Naomi Shihab Nye,

 Previous